ClubObsidian/StaffDocuments/SERVERRULES.md

 ### 4. No using alternate accounts to cover up breaking the rules on another account.
 Example: You use a hacked client on an alternate account, so your main account with a donator rank doesn't recieve the punishment.

 ### 5. No using mass amounts of accounts online at once over a short period of time.
-This includes but is not limited to: Botting accounts, and using compromised accounts.
+This includes but is not limited to: botting accounts and using compromised accounts.
 Number of accounts and period of time is at the discretion of the staff member

 ## Allowed mods